Diogo Costa: 2021–2023: First-choice goalkeeper and second league title

 On 4 October, Costa managed to save a penalty from Patrik Schick, and preserved a clean sheet in a 2–0 home win over Bayer Leverkusen in a Champions League group stage match.
 In the reverse fixture against them, on 12 October, Costa managed to provide an assist to a goal from Galeno, then saved a penalty from Kerem Demirbay, and preserved a clean sheet in a 3–0 away win against Leverkusen in Germany, becoming the first goalkeeper to achieve that feat in the Champions League.
 On 26 October, Costa saved another penalty from Noa Lang, as Porto's went on to win the game 4–0 away against Club Brugge, becoming the first goalkeeper to save three consecutive penalties in the competition's history.
 His form throughout the club's Champions League group stage campaign, saw him help his side qualify to the round of sixteen, as group winners, following a 2–1 home win over Atlético Madrid on 1 November, amassing 43 saves, and a man of the match award, during the group stage.

 On 28 January 2023, Costa kept a clean sheet in the 2–0 final win over Sporting CP, helping Porto win their first Taça da Liga in Leiria.
 On 22 February, in the first leg of Champions League round-of-16, Costa proved to crucial for Porto, making several crucial saves as they lost 1–0 away in the first leg, to eventual tournament runners-up Inter Milan.
-On 14 March, in the second leg, despite keeping a clean sheet at home, in his 100th appearance for Porto, producing several decisive saves, a 0–0 draw prevented him from advancing to the quarter-finals.
+On 14 March, in the second leg, despite keeping a clean sheet at home, in his 100th appearance for Porto, producing several decisive saves, a 0–0 draw prevented them from advancing to the quarter-finals.
 On 4 June, his team won the 2023 Taça de Portugal final 2–0 against Braga, with Costa keeping another clean sheet.
 In the league, Porto finished as runners-up, with Costa reaching 16 clean sheets goals in 33 games, contributing decisively for the club's second-best defensive record in the competition, being named for the second consecutive season the Primeira Liga Goalkeeper of the Year.